 Woman seeks justice in fatal stabbing of son in Hobe Sound

-“He was always trying to make somebody smile and make somebody feel special, especially me, every time I came to visit, and he treated me like a queen," Carter said by phone.
+“He was always trying to make somebody smile and make somebody feel special, especially me, every time I came to visit, and he treated me like a queen,” Carter told WFLX in a telephone interview Tuesday.

-Meadows, 26, died Saturday after he was stabbed multiple times inside his house at The Preserve, a gated community ear Seabranch Boulevard in Hobe Sound.
+Meadows, 26, died Saturday after he was stabbed multiple times inside his house at the Preserve of Hobe Sound, a gated community near Seabranch Boulevard.

-According to investigators with the Martin County Sheriff's Office, Jared Diaz, 30, is now wanted in connection to the crime.
+According to investigators with the Martin County Sheriff’s Office, Jared Diaz, 30, is now wanted in connection with the crime.

-"All of the witnesses plus the victim's girlfriend told us who the suspect was right away," said Chief Deputy John Budensiek.
+"All the witnesses, plus the girlfriend of the victim, told us who the suspect was right away," Chief Deputy John Budensiek said.

 He said Diaz got into an altercation with Meadows and stabbed him at least five times.

-"The suspect at that time was not in the car, the girlfriend had just dropped him off at a Sunoco station on Indiantown Road and that’s the last we’ve seen of our suspect," said Budensiek.
+"The suspect at that time was not in the car," Budensiek said.
+"The girlfriend had just dropped him off at a Sunoco station off of Indiantown Road, and that's the last we've seen of our suspect."

 Until then, she now prepares to say goodbye.

-A celebration of life for Tyler will be held on Saturday in Jupiter.
-Loved ones are planning to come together and go fishing, something Tyler's mother said he loved to do.
+A celebration of life for Tyler will be held Saturday in Jupiter.
+Loved ones are planning to come together and go fishing, something his mother said he loved to do.

-If you have any information that can help investigators or know where Diaz is, you're urged to call the Martin County Sheriff’s Office at 772-220-7170, or Treasure Coast Crime Stoppers.
+Anyone with information on Diaz's whereabouts is urged to call the Martin County Sheriff's Office at 772-220-7170 or Treasure Coast Crime Stoppers.

 Scripps Only Content 2022